 Jan.
 26, 2019 – Robert Jones

 Rev. Robert Jones, Sr. is an inspirational storyteller and musician celebrating the history, humor and power of American Roots music.
-His deep love for traditional African American and American traditional music is shared in live performances that interweave timeless stories with original and traditional songs.
+The recipient of the prestigious 2018 Kresge Award, his deep love for traditional African American and American traditional music is shared in live performances that interweave timeless stories with original and traditional songs.
 For more than twenty-five years Robert has entertained and educated audiences of all ages in schools, colleges, libraries, union halls, prisons, churches and civil rights organizations.

 At the heart of Robert Jones’ message is the belief that our cultural diversity tells a story that should celebrate, not just tolerate.
 Acclaimed photographer James Fraher writes about Robert: “Perhaps the world’s most highly educated blues musician, an ordained minister, a longtime DJ, and a living encyclopedia of blues history, the Reverend Robert Jones is comfortable among juke joint loud talkers, fancy-hatted church ladies, and PhDs alike.”